-- Provide residents a common language and shared understanding about factors affecting resilience in order to prompt more and deeper community discussions about how to withstand future disasters. - Equip residents with a structured way to rate or score, as a group, the community's ability to run smoothly and meet residents' everyday needs and to track this trait over time (to see if it is improving). - · Motivate a dialogue about what concrete actions the community can take to strengthen community functioning, drawing on our assets, attending to gaps, and focusing on our most vulnerable residents. - Initiate "next steps" planning whereby residents identify who or what entities can take on the work of strengthening community functioning as well as where to start first.
+- Provide residents a common language and shared understanding about factors affecting resilience in order to prompt more and deeper community discussions about how to withstand future disasters. - Equip residents with a structured way to rate or score, as a group, the community's ability to run smoothly and meet residents' everyday needs and to track this trait over time (to see if it is improving). - · Motivate a dialogue about what concrete actions the community can take to strengthen local social capital and cohesion, drawing on our assets, attending to gaps, and focusing on our most vulnerable residents. - Initiate "next steps" planning whereby residents identify who or what entities can take on the work of strengthening social capital and cohesion as well as where to start first.